KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-GoogleCalendar by randomBrainstormer](https://github.com/randomBrainstormer/MMM-GoogleCalendar)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-GoogleCalendar.js`: Replace it with `MagicMirror²`.

 ## [MMM-GoogleCast by ferferga](https://github.com/ferferga/MMM-GoogleCast)

-1. - W - package.json issue: license should be a valid SPDX license expression
+1. `package.json` issue: license should be a valid SPDX license expression
-2. - W - No compatible or wrong license field in 'package.json'.
+2. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.

 ## [MMM-GoogleDocs-Notes by No3x](https://github.com/No3x/MMM-GoogleDocs-Notes)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `INSTALL.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-GoogleDocs-Notes.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.